 - porridge, flakes, brown rice

-How to increase fiber intake?
+How to increase fiber intake during pregnancy?

 - Eat bread from whole wheat flour.
 For pastry substitute half of flour with whole wheat flour too.
 Products from spelt flour are also a good choice during pregnancy!

 - You can increase the amount of fiber by adding more raw or cooked vegetables beside your meals.

 - Whenever it’s possible, eat the fruit with the peel.
 You can also add fruit to your regular salads.